 Professional Volunteering Opportunities in Medical, Romania

-Many of these patients needing care are young children from deprived backgrounds.
+Many of the patients you will treat will be from deprived backgrounds.
 You can provide a fresh perspective on healthcare treatment by sharing your technical knowledge with local staff.

 Here you will find answers to the following questions:

 You can use your knowledge and training to help local staff as a volunteer doctor.
 You can work on tasks such as:

 - Working with existing staff to treat patients, including:

 - Diagnosing medical conditions and planning or providing appropriate treatment.

 - Organizing preventative medical programs for individual patients.

 - Providing advice on medical care and immunization etc.